biocorecrg/nextflow-course-2025-spring/docs/containers.rst

 Environment control
 *******************

-By default Singularity inherits a profile environment (e.g., PATH environment variable).
+By default, Singularity inherits a profile environment (e.g., PATH environment variable).
 This may be convenient in some circumstances, but it can also lead to unexpected problems when your own environment clashes with the default one from the image.

 .. code-block:: console